Rondo Food to close Co Wicklow plant with loss of 135 jobs

 Rondo Food makes snack foods for dogs and cats.
 Photograph: iStock

-In a statement on Monday, it said that after an “evaluating all options” a decision had been made to relocate the facility to Krefeld in northern Germany by the end of January next year.
+In a statement on Monday it said that after “evaluating all options” a decision had been made to relocate the facility to Krefeld in northern Germany by the end of January next year.

-A spokeswoman confirmed that 111 permanent staff and 24 temporary would be made redundant.

 Rondo Foods currently employs 650 staff and manufactures at two locations in Germany and one in Co Wicklow.
 It manufactures snacks for dogs and cats under private labels for several well known European pet food companies.